LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ```

 ---
-- Read filesystem statistcs from all registered filesystem in Hadoop (default is HDFS and local)
+- Read filesystem statistcs from all registered filesystem in Hadoop (notably HDFS and local).
+  Note this code reads in the local JVM, i.e. the driver (will not read stats from executors)
 ```
 scala> org.apache.hadoop.fs.FileSystem.printStatistics()
   FileSystem org.apache.hadoop.hdfs.DistributedFileSystem: 0 bytes read, 213477639 bytes written, 8 read ops, 0 large read ops, 10 write ops